-General_Education Courses ACAD 101 Principles of the Learning Academy Semester Hours Critical Skills 12-16 Writing and Critical Thinking WRIT 101 and CRTW 201 Composition; Critical Reading, Thinking, & Writing 6 Quantitative Skills Met in major with MATH 150 0 Technology Met in major with EDCO 305 0 Oral Communication Met in major with MAED 391 0 Logic/Language/Semiotics 3 hours met in major with MATH One semester of foreign language • 3-4 Skills for a Common Experience and Thinkir ng Across Disciplines 3-9 HMXP 102 The Human Experience: Who Am I?
-3 Global Perspectives May be met in major with ENGL 208 or HIST 112 0-3 Historical Perspectives May be met in major with ENGL 507 or HIST 111 0-3 Developing Critical Skills and Applying the m to Disciplines Social Sciences See approved list, p.
+General_Education Courses ACAD 101 Critical Skills Writing and Critical Thinking Principles of the Learning Academy Semester Hours 1 9-10 WRIT 101 and CRTW 201 Composition; Critical Reading, Thinking, & Writing 6 Quantitative Skills Met in major with MATH 150 0 Technology Met in major with EDCO 305 0 Oral Communication Met in major with MAED 391 0 Logic/Language/Semiotics 3 hours met in major with MATH One semester of foreign language 3-4 Skills for a Common Experience and Thinkin ng Across Disciplines 3-9 HMXP 102 The Human Experience: Who Am I?
+3 Global Perspectives May be met in major with ENGL 208 or HIST 112 0-3 Historical Perspectives May be met in major with ENGL 507 or HIST 111 0-3 Developing Critical Skills and Applying the Social Sciences See approved list, p.
 16 3 3 hours may be met in major with PLSC 201 0-6 Humanities and Arts See approved list, p.
-16; 6 hours may be met in the ma njor 3 15 hours must be taken from these two area s.
-Natural Science See approved list, p.
-16; may be met in the major 0-7 Intensive Writing Met in major with MLED 330 0 Constitution Requirement Met with PLSC 201 0 Professional Education Sequence 42 EDUC 101 Developing Observation & Analysis Skills 1 EDUC 200 Dev.
-Sciences & the Context of Poverty 3 EDUC 220 Assessment to Meet Diverse Needs 2 EDUC 401 Internship I-Contextual Factors 1 EDUC 402 Internship II - Assessment and Instruction 9 EDUC 410 Education in a Democracy 2 EDCO 201 Lit and the English Language Learner 2
+16; 6 hours may be met in the ma ajor 3 15 hours must be taken from these two area , Natural Science See approved list, p.
+16; may be met in the major 0-7 Intensive Writing Met in major with MLED 330 0 Constitution Requirement May be met in major with PLSC 201 0-3 Professional Education Sequence 42 EDUC 101 Developing Observation & Analysis Skills 1 EDUC 200 Dev.
+Sciences & the Context of Poverty 3 EDUC 220 Assessment to Meet Diverse Needs 2 EDUC 401 Internship I-Contextual Factors 1 EDUC 402 Internship II - Assessment and Instruction 9 EDUC 410 Education in a Democracy 2 EDCO 201 Lit and the English Language Learner 2 2 2 EDCO 202 Supporting the Student with Disabilities EDCO 203 Supporting the Gifted Learner 1

-EDCO 202Supporting the Student with Disabilities2EDCO 203Supporting the Gifted Learner1EDCO 305Technology in the Classroom2EDCO 306Teaching Methods of the Inclusive Class2EDCO 350Analyzing Classroom Climate1 EDCO 203 Supporting the Gifted Learner 1 EDCO 305 Technology in the Classroom 2 EDCO 306 Teaching Methods of the Inclusive Class 2 EDCO 305 Technology in the Classroom 2 EDCO 306 Teaching Methods of the Inclusive Class 2 EDCO 351 Establishing Positive Classroom Climate 1 MLED 305 Introduction to the Middle School 3 MLED 315 Developmental Aspects of Middle Level Learners 3 MLED 325 Content Literacy for Middle Level Learners 3 MLED 330 Strategies and Assessment for Middle Level Learners 3 MLED 392 Field Experiences in Middle Level Education 1 Mathematics Concentration 25-28 Take from the following based on the Mathematics Placement exam: MATH 101, 201, 104, 202 and MAED 200, 301, 300 7-9 MATH 150 Introduction to Discrete Mathematics 3 MATH 291, MATH 292, MATH 393 9 MATH 341 Statistical Methods 3 Required Methods MAED 391 Principles of Teaching Mathematics 3 Elective 0-1 Select from one of the following concentrations: English/Language Arts, Science, or Social Studies English/Language Arts Concentration, see page 84 27 Science Concentration, see page 84 26 Social Studies Concentration, see page 85 30 Total 127-133
+RICH ARD W. RILEY COLLEGE OF EDUCATIONMIDDLE LEVE L EDUCATION EDCO 305 Technology in the Classroom 2 EDCO 306 Teaching Methods of the Inclusive Class 2 EDCO 350 Analyzing Classroom Climate 1 EDCO 351 Establishing Positive Classroom Climate 1 MLED 305 Introduction to the Middle School 3 MLED 315 Developmental Aspects of Middle Level Learners 3 MLED 325 Content Literacy for Middle Level Learners 3 MLED 330 Strategies and Assessment for Middle Level Learners 3 MLED 392 Field Experiences in Middle Level Education 1 Mathematics Concentration 25-28 Take from the following based on the Mathematics Placement exam: MATH 101, 201, 104, 202 and MAED 200, 301, 300 7-9 MATH 150 Introduction to Discrete Mathematics 3 MATH 291, MATH 292, MATH 393 9 MATH 341 Statistical Methods 3 Required Methods MAED 391 Principles of Teaching Mathematics 3 Elective 0-1 Select from one of the following concentration 1s: English/Language Arts, Science, or Social Studies English/Language Arts Concentration, see pa nge 84 27 Science Concentration, see page 84 26 Social Studies Concentration, see page 85 30 Total 127-133 A grade of C or better must be earned.

-^{}A grade of C or better must be earned.
+A grade of C or better must be earned and this course cannot be taken as S/U